TheShiveshNetwork/next_portfolio/README.md

 ## 💻 TheShiveshNetwork: Your Minimalist Portfolio Hub

 🚀  Showcase your skills and passions with TheShiveshNetwork, a sleek and simple portfolio website built with Next.js.
+Create your personal portfolio website in few simple steps.
+Why need to touch the code to change stactic content?
+[Change it in a few simple steps.](#customization)

 ✨ **Features:**